Fontevraud Abbey: Decline

-Suppression and later history
+Later history and suppression

+Due to financial pressures the youngest four of the six daughters of Louis XV were sent to the abbey to be raised.
+Each was brought up at the abbey until the age of 15.

 The Order was dispersed during the French Revolution.
-In November 1789, all property of the Catholic Church was declared to be the property of the nation.
+In November 1789, all property of the Catholic Church in France was declared to be the property of the nation.
 On 17 August 1792, a Revolutionary decree ordered evacuation of all monasteries, to be completed by 1 October 1792.
 At that time, there were still some 200 nuns and a small community of monks in residence at Fontevraud.
 The last abbess, Julie Sophie Charlotte de Pardaillan d'Antin, is said to have died in poverty in Paris in 1797.
 The abbey became a prison in 1804.

 The prison was planned to hold 1,000 prisoners and the former abbey required major changes, including new barracks in addition to the transformation of monastic buildings into dormitories, workshops, and common areas.
 Prisoners—men, women and children—began arriving in 1814.
 Eventually it held some 2,000 prisoners, earning the prison the reputation of being the "toughest in France after Clairvaux" (also a former abbey).
 Political prisoners were subjected to the harshest conditions.
 Under the Vichy Government, some French Resistance prisoners were shot there.

 In 1963 it was given to the French Ministry of Culture, and a major restoration was undertaken.
 In 1975 the Centre culturel de l'Ouest was formed to preserve the abbey and promote it as a cultural venue.
 The complex was opened to the public in 1985.
 Restoration of the abbey church according to the earlier restoration under the architect Lucien Magne was completed in 2006.

 The order was revived by Mme Rose in 1806 as one for women only and following a modified rule.